scalamolecule/molecule-web/content/home/setup.md

 ### Download the Molecule library with all tests

 1. `git clone https://github.com/scalamolecule/molecule.git`
+2. `cd molecule`
-2. `sbt compile`
+3. `sbt compile`
-3. Open in your IDE
+4. Open in your IDE
-4. Run tests and poke around...
+5. Run tests and poke around...

 ### Or try the demo project...

 1. `git clone https://github.com/scalamolecule/molecule-demo.git`
+2. `cd molecule-demo`
-2. `sbt compile`
+3. `sbt compile`
-3. Open in your IDE
+4. Open in your IDE
-4. Run tests and poke around...
+5. Run tests and poke around...

 ### Dependency in your project